-- 1. Push the MEASURE button.

-- 2. Push the CURSOR button.

-- 3. Use the General Purpose knob to position the solid horizontal marker at point 1.

-4. Use the General Purpose knob to position the second horizontal marker (solid line) at point 2.
+- 1. Push the MEASURE button. - 2.
+Push the CURSOR button. - 3.
+Push H bars on the SIDE MENU button. - 4.
+Use the General Purpose knob to position the solid horizontal marker at point 1. - 5.
+Press SELECT (on TDS 360) or TOGGLE (on TDS 340) to set that marker (it will turn into a dashed marker). - 6.
+Use the General Purpose knob to position the second horizontal marker (solid line) at point 2.

-The voltage difference between these 2 points is the Δ value appearing on the top right corner of the scope trace display.
+The voltage difference between these 2 points is the value appearing on the top right corner of the scope trace display.
+The @ value is the current position of the solid line (point 2).